mas2020-python/flask-api/README.md

 This a list of open points to deal with:

 - import flask-jwt-extended package to manage creation and access to the JWT [token](https://flask-jwt-extended.readthedocs.io/en/stable/)
-- import the logging system as in Falcon project
-- import the toml config file as in Falcon project
 - go in deep into SQLALchemy as a possible ORM to use

 ## Installation